Creator-Juanito/C/PIA/README.md

 1. Complexity 1, the truth is not very complicated
 2. Functionality 3, works correctly
 3. Code 3, it is clean and easy to understand
-4. Storage 3, has great storage
+4. Storage 2, the storage is not too great
 5. Documentation 2, the documentation is correct and the video is not a big deal but it works

-CF: 12pts
+CF: 11pts

 ### Made by: JuanitoNito7